-Inspired by the outpouring of support from across the globe, celebrated artist Vik Muniz created a magnificent piece, titled "Large Paper Crane," with thousands of the cranes in his Brooklyn studio.
-Vik’s creation is beautifully captured in the New York Times Sunday Magazine photo essay and for sale as a benefit poster to aid long term recovery and reconstruction.
+Inspired by the outpouring of global support for the Students Rebuild Paper Cranes for Japan Challenge, celebrated visual artist Vik Muniz created a magnificent piece, titled "Large Paper Crane," with thousands of the cranes in his Brooklyn studio.
+Vik’s creation is beautifully captured in the New York Times' Sunday Magazine photo essay.
+Proceeds from the benefit poster continue to aid long-term recovery and reconstruction.

 - Poster design by Tony Morgan, Step Graphics.